migescho/migescho.github.io/_posts/2014-09-19-little-git-howto.md

 git branch -r <branch-name> # delete also local origin branch
 ```

-Delete a branch in the remote repository:
+Delete a branch in the remote repository and in local origin:

 ```
 git push origin :<branch-name>